WDuncker/level-5-mission-2-computer-vision-app/README.md

 ## Roadmap

-- [ ] Conversational chatbot that will answer FAQs about online car auctions for Turners Cars
+- [ ] URL submission that sends an image url to a image recognition ai
-- [ ] Collapsible sticky chat bubble
+- [ ] Returns similar images from a catalogue held in the repo

 See the [open issues](https://github.com/WDuncker/Turners-bot/issues) for a full list of proposed features (and known issues).